cesarsotovalero/cesarsotovalero.github.io/_posts/2025/2025-08-14-asking-questions-is-the-new-super-skill.md

 Some questions don’t just fail to help but actually backfire.
 They actively distort the truth or shut down useful discussion.

-Here are three common traps to avoid.
+Here are three common traps to avoid:

-## Loaded and leading questions
+1. Loaded and leading questions

 These questions sneak in assumptions or push the respondent toward a certain answer.
 For example, “Why is our onboarding so bad?” assumes it *is* bad.
 Instead, ask neutrally: “How does our onboarding compare to expectations?”

-## Double-barreled and vague scope
+2. Double-barreled and vague scope

 Two questions in one confuse people and muddy the answer.
  “How do we improve onboarding and reduce churn?” is really two separate discussions.
- Similarly, asking with no clear scope—like “What’s the best database?”—leads to endless “it depends.”
+ Similarly, asking with no clear scope, like “What’s the best database?”, leads to endless “it depends.”
 Split them and define the boundaries.

-## Why-blame vs. how-fix framing
+3. Why-blame vs. how-fix framing

 Asking “Who messed this up?” shifts focus to defending reputations instead of solving problems.
 “How can we prevent this next time?” keeps the discussion forward-looking and solution-oriented.

-# The Question Pipeline (A Simple System)

-A lightweight workflow to capture, refine, rank, test, and learn from your questions.
+4. Scope creep

 Two questions in one confuse people and muddy the answer.
 “How do we improve onboarding and reduce churn?” is really two separate discussions.
- Similarly, asking with no clear scope—like “What’s the best database?”—leads to endless “it depends.”
+ Similarly, asking with no clear scope (like “What’s the best database?”) leads to endless “it depends.”
 Split them and define the boundaries.

-## Why-blame vs. how-fix framing

-Asking “Who messed this up?” shifts focus to defending reputations instead of solving problems.
-“How can we prevent this next time?” keeps the discussion forward-looking and solution-oriented.

-# How Do I train Questioning Abilities
+# How to Train

 Build the muscle with quick, repeatable reps that sharpen clarity under constraints.